- Content hierarchy and layouts for great e-shops

-The most important button on the page, which should always be clearly defined and unmistakable.
+The most important button on the page should always be clearly defined and unmistakable.
 Wherever it is on the site, it must always be clear that it is a button to add to the cart.
 The button’s pattern depends on the business segment, the method of communication, and the design of the e-shop itself.
 E.g., if you sell online luxury electric motorcycles, you can easily use the black button with the text buy.
-However, if you sell and deliver food, a green button with the text put in the cart will probably be more appropriate.
+However, if you sell and deliver food, a green button with the text in the cart will probably be more appropriate.
 The button usually displays a field with the amount the user can or wants to add to the cart.

 The most decisive part of the purchase.
-In e-shops, we often work with promotions and discounts, so it is important to communicate them clearly.
+In e-shops, we often work with promotions and discounts, so it is important to communicate them.
 If you discount the product, display the discount label and the original price.
 It is also not the best solution to discount all products simultaneously, as this can undermine product exclusivity.

 Additional functions such as wish list, share, or size chart are common elements a user is used to or expects in detail.
 A short product description, linked to the information part of the page, is usually placed after the product name.

 A gift for purchase and information about the price of delivery, which is usually recalculated based on the number of products in the cart, or a loyalty system or simple return communication.

 The information part of the product consists mainly of the main description of the product and its properties.
 It should also include a gallery, video reviews or presentations, a table of all product parameters, a description of the manufacturer, and various additional downloadable materials.

 In this section, there is often a space for reviews or questions from visitors, such as a discussion in the form of Q&A. The reviews themselves are a valuable source of information for users and, at the same time, support the trustworthiness of the e-shop.
 The better the product detail is processed, and the better the products are described, the more likely users will buy in the e-shop.